erikbridges/excel-project/README.md

 https://git-scm.com/
 and follow the installation instructions.

-If you have github installed, `cd ` into your desired folder or go to the desired folder in your computer.
+If you have git installed, `cd ` into your desired folder or go to the desired folder in your computer.
 Open a terminal and enter these commands.

 ```sh
 $ cd myfolder